 The girls and I may eat lunch at home, but I still have to pack a lunch for my husband.
 Partly because I enjoy it, and partly so he can spend time with the kids before work.
-I also have become pretty damn good at it, so I am going to let you in on some of my secrets to help other parents with lunches for themselves and/or their kids.
+I also have become pretty good at it, so I am going to let you in on some of my secrets to help other parents with lunches for themselves and/or their kids.

 I also LOVE plastic Ball jars compared to disposable plastic bags.
 The big ones are the perfect size for smoothies, vegetable salad, and fruit salad.
 The smaller ones I usually put in carrot sticks.
 The man actually eats carrots.
 Willingly.
 Like I said, he’s a saint.

-Healthy Lunch Ideas
+Lunch Ideas for Your Husband

 What I include depends on what is season.
 Smoothies are almost always included.
 They can be made with fresh or frozen fruit.
 The combinations are endless and provide a variety of vitamins and minerals in one compact treat.

 His lunch bag fits a big and little Ball jar, so alongside the smoothie I pack a small jar with a fruit salad, carrot sticks, cottage cheese, celery and peanut butter, or his oil and seasonings to mix with his small can of tuna when he is ready to eat.
 The 3 oz cans of tuna are a perfect lunch portion and fits great in the lunch bag.